katkan746/HoneyPot/Cowrie/README.md

 ```

 Identical totals across hosts that are supposed to be independent do not occur
 by chance.
-A list of targets was divided into equal parts and handed to each
+A list of targets divided into equal parts and handed to each worker
-worker.
+would produce this; so would a fixed per-host quota set upstream.
+The equality
+is observed; the mechanism behind it is not.

 The behaviour of fleet `0a07365c` is pure password guessing.
-Across 772
-sessions from `77.239.124.250`, only six commands were typed in total, and all
-six were `uname -s -v -n -r -m`.
-More than 99% of its sessions never reached a
-command prompt at all.
+Within the portion
+of 17 August held in the archive, `77.239.124.250` produced six successful
+logins, and each ran a single command — `uname -s -v -n -r -m` — before closing
+within 30 milliseconds.
+No authenticated session ran a second command, and none
+delivered a payload.

 Registry records for the address ranges involved: